Laastine/hinterland/README.md

 ## Development

-Run windowed mode with `cargo run --features windowed`
+Run windowed mode with `cargo run --features "windowed godmode"`

 Tested with Rust 1.27 with macOS, Linux and Windows.<br/>